Rescaling Egocentric Vision: Statistics, Scalability and the Test of Time

 \newDataset{} contains 89,977 segments of fine-grained actions annotated from 700 long videos.
-Footage length amounts to 100 hours. \Cref{tab:dataset_split_stats} lists the general statistics, separating those from the videos collected previously to the newly collected videos.
-Note that all previous narrations have been re-parsed using the new pipeline (Fig~\ref{fig:main_annotation}~b-d). \newDataset{} rescales our previous dataset with almost double the length with $1.8$x hours and $2.3$x action segments.
-Comparisons to other datasets are presented under relevant benchmarks in \cref{sec:challenges}.
+Footage length amounts to 100 hours.
+Table \ref{tab:dataset_split_stats} lists the general statistics, separating those from the videos collected previously to the newly collected videos.
+Note that all previous narrations have been re-parsed using the new pipeline (Fig.~\ref{fig:main_annotation}b-d). \newDataset{} rescales our previous dataset with almost double the length with $1.8$x hours and $2.3$x action segments.
+Comparisons to other datasets are presented under relevant benchmarks in Section~\ref{sec:challenges}.

-In \cref{fig:verb_noun_categories} we show the frequency of verb (97) and noun (300) classes in the dataset.
+In Fig.~\ref{fig:verb_noun_categories} we show the frequency of verb (97) and noun (300) classes in the dataset.
 These are grouped into categories (13 verb and 21 noun categories), sorted by size.
 For example, verbs `wash', `dry', `scrape', `scrub', `rub', `soak' and `brush' are grouped into a \textit{clean} verb category.
 The plots show a clear long-tail distribution.
 The contribution of each class from source videos~\cite{Damen2018EPICKITCHENS} and extension are also shown.
 New verb classes (\eg `lock', `bend') and noun classes (\eg `orange' and `hoover') are only present in the newly-collected videos.

 We enrich our dataset with automatic spatial annotations using two models.
 The first is Mask R-CNN~\cite{he2017mask} trained on MSCOCO~\cite{coco}.
 The second is hand-object interactions from~\cite{Shan2020Understanding}, trained on 100K images from YouTube along with 42K images from three egocentric datasets~\cite{Damen2018EPICKITCHENS,sigurdsson2018charadesego,EGTEA} of which 18K are from our videos~\cite{Damen2018EPICKITCHENS}.
 It detects interacted static and portable objects as an offset to hand detections.
-Example annotations are shown in \cref{fig:masks}, and the number of annotations is given in \cref{tab:dataset_split_stats}.
-While we do not use these annotations to report results, we believe these 66M masks, 31M hand and 38M object bounding boxes could facilitate future models for spatial (or spatio-temporal) attention.
+Example annotations are shown in Fig.~\ref{fig:masks}, and the number of annotations is given in Table~\ref{tab:dataset_split_stats}.
+While we do not use these annotations to report results, we believe these 66M masks, 31M hand and 38M object bounding boxes could facilitate future models for spatial (or spatio-temporal) attention\footnote{Correctness of bounding boxes for hands and objects has been evaluated by Shan et al.~\cite{Shan2020Understanding} - see acknowledgements.
+Performance of R-CNN masks has not been quantitatively evaluated and these are error-prone.}.

 \chParagraph{Splits} We split the videos into Train/Val/Test with a ratio of roughly 75/10/15.
 Each video, with all its action segments, is present in one of the splits, and the Test split contains only newly-collected videos.
 We use re-parsed videos from the original EPIC-KITCHENS test sets\footnote{We no longer split the test set into seen and unseen kitchens, but instead report on relevant evaluation metrics for each challenge.} as the new validation set.
 Our Val/Test splits contain two interesting subsets, which we report on separately: \begin{itemize}[leftmargin=*,itemsep=-2ex,partopsep=1ex,parsep=2ex] \item \emph{Unseen Participants}: Our Val and Test splits contain participants not present in Train: 2 participants in Val, and another 3 participants in Test.
 These contain 1,065 and 4,110 action segments respectively.
 This subset helps evaluate the generalisability of the models across the various benchmarks. \item \emph{Tail Classes}: We define these (for verbs and nouns) to be the set of smallest classes whose instances account for 20\% of the total number of instances in training.
 A tail action class contains either a tail verb class or a tail noun class.
 These are 86/228/3,729 verb/noun/action classes.